 There is a large monument to the elder Cromwell near the altar, which is said to be among the very best examples of early English Renaissance sculture in England.
 There is also some richly decorated original medieval stained glass.

 Though the priory is long gone, Launde abbey has for many years served as a conference centre and retreat for the dioceses of Peterborough and Leicester.

 Unfortunately, this fine historic site is threatened with destruction, and is faced with a huge bill for essential repairs, or it will be lost forever to the nationb.
 A campaign has been launched to raise the funds necessary to save Launde abbey and to spread the word about this historic site.

-As of July, 2010 over £978,000 has been raised, a quite wonderful response to appeals from voices as diverse as the Archbishop of Canterbury and pop superstar Sir Cliff Richards.
-Still more is needed, though, so if you would like to contribute, or simply to learn more about Launde Abbey, visit the special website set up at http://www.savelaundeabbey.co.uk.
+As of July, 2010 over GBP 978,000 has been raised, a quite wonderful response to appeals from voices as diverse as the Archbishop of Canterbury and pop superstar Sir Cliff Richards.
+Still more is needed, though, so if you would like to contribute, or simply to learn more about Launde Abbey, visit the official website at https://www.laundeabbey.org.uk/.

 << Tickencote Norman church - Monumental Brass Society >>